HOW WELL DO YOU RATE YOURSELF?

 I’ve spent a good part of my life overly concerned what other people thought of me.
-When I was growing up I worried how my family, the elders, and the Governing Body saw me.
+When I was growing up I worried how my family, the elders, and the Governing Body of Jehovah's Witnesses saw me.
 I scared easy whenever anyone, for any reason, looked at me.
 As I got older I looked to boys/men for validation.
 What a mess that was.
-When I became a stepparent, I hoped with all my might that my stepkids would inflate my ego with unconditional love and dependence (more about step parenthood in my upcoming sequel).
+When I became a stepparent, I hoped with all my might that my stepkids would inflate my ego with unconditional love and dependence (more about step parenthood in Train Gone's sequel, Mirrors Strike Back).

 I’m forty-three, who knows how much time I’ve got left?
 I refuse to spend these precious moments bellyaching about what others think.
 I’ve worked so hard to fully accept myself and there’s no way in hell a recent, one-star review will shatter my self-image, trampling over all the hard work I’ve done to finally love and accept myself—ugly scars, potty mouth, and all.

 I love writing way too much to stop just because someone didn’t like it.
 I’ve had sort of the same experience with interpreting for the past twenty-or-so years: some clients love me, others could do without me.
 And I know it ain’t about me or who I am.
 I know I am not for everyone, everyone is not for me, and it’s cool, really.

 I actually snickered to myself when I saw the review because it is a fantastic opportunity to practice being Teflon.
 Anyone else’s experience of my book (their experience of me) has nothing to do with me and everything to do with who they are, which I obviously have no hand in and no control over.